-We use computer simulations to numerically model photon propagation in tissue geometries in order to better understand the effects of scattering and its effect on imaging depth.
+We simulate photon propagation through large tissue geometries in order to understand the effects of scattering and its influence on imaging depth and resolution.

-We utilize optical coherence tomography to study neurovascular blood flow in order to better understand dynamic light scattering.
+We utilize optical coherence tomography to study neurovascular blood flow and the physics of dynamic light scattering in order to better understand our other imaging techniques.